wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 untested.
 Our observations of caribou swimming in the ocean lead to five questions for future research:

-1)  How does the energetic cost or risk of swimming differ from walking on sea ice?
-The cost of swimming may be lower than the risk of falling through sea ice and drowning, so what proportion of inter-island movements are swimming events compared to walking on ice?
+1)  How do the energetic cost and risk of swimming differ from walking on sea ice?
+Walking over solid ice is likely less energetically expensive than swimming, but may pose a greater risk of falling through depending on the thickness and stability of ice.
+What proportion of inter-island movements are swimming events compared to walking on ice?
 The presence and extent of sea ice varies annually in our study area and we are unable to determine the exact timing or duration of sea ice from past years.
 However, we qualitatively delineate the timing of typical sea ice arrival and departure (Figure 2B) and deduce that although the majority of inter-island movements occur between April 1 and December 31, some inter-island movements appear to be caribou walking on sea ice between islands.
-Future research should focus on the trade-off between these types of movement.
+    Future research on the trade-offs of these types of movement should consider both how the costs associated with each differ, but also how the potential benefits - foraging opportunities - may vary seasonally.

 2)  At which temporal and spatial scales do caribou choose to swim between islands?
 Does the time of day, weather, season, or